publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stII/ptI/ch131/m__us_usc_t46_s13107.md

 ## § 13107.
 Authorization of appropriations

-    (a)

-        (1) Subject to paragraph (2) and subsection (c), the Secretary shall expend in each fiscal year for State recreational boating safety programs, under contracts with States under this chapter, an amount equal to the sum of (A) the amount made available from the Boat Safety Account for that fiscal year under section 15 of the Dingell-Johnson Sport Fish Restoration Act and (B) the amount transferred to the Secretary under subsections (a)(2) and (f) of section 4 of the Dingell-Johnson Sport Fish Restoration Act ([16 U.S.C.
+    (a) Subject to subsection (c), the Secretary shall expend in each fiscal year for State recreational boating safety programs, under contracts with States under this chapter, an amount equal to the amount transferred to the Secretary under subsections (a)(2) and (f) of section 4 of the Dingell-Johnson Sport Fish Restoration Act ([16 U.S.C.
 777c(a)(2)][/us/usc/t16/s777c/a/2] and (f)).
 The amount shall be allocated as provided under [section 13104 of this title][/us/usc/t46/s13104] and shall be available for State recreational boating safety programs as provided under the guidelines established under subsection (b) of this section.
 Amounts authorized to be expended for State recreational boating safety programs shall remain available until expended and are deemed to have been expended only if an amount equal to the total amounts authorized to be expended under this section for the fiscal year in question and all prior fiscal years have been obligated.
 Amounts previously obligated but released by payment of a final voucher or modification of a program acceptance shall be credited to the balance of unobligated amounts and are immediately available for expenditure.

-        (2) The Secretary shall use not more than two percent of the amount available each fiscal year for State recreational boating safety programs under this chapter to pay the costs of investigations, personnel, and activities related to administering those programs.

     (b)